trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 Once a tweet from a cluster is retrieved, all other tweets from the same cluster automatically become not relevant.
 This penalizes systems for returning redundant information.
-Note that unlike last year, there is no latency penalty applied to the gain; the latency is computed separately (see below).
+There is no latency penalty applied to the gain; the latency is computed separately (see below).